pedroalbanese/base32/README.md

 ### Trivial Base32 Enc/Decoder (RFC 4648)
 Base32 is the base-32 numeral system.
 It uses a set of 32 digits, each of which can be represented by 5 bits (25).
 One way to represent Base32 numbers in a human-readable way is by using a standard 32-character set, such as the twenty-two upper-case letters A–V and the digits 0-9.
 However, many other variations are used in different contexts.

-The rest of this article discusses the use of Base32 for representing byte strings, not unsigned integer numbers, similar to the way Base64 works.

 ## Usage:
 <pre>Usage of base32.exe:
   -c int